BJP will dislodge communal BJP : Abhishek Banerjee | Politics

 - India

-TMC national general secretary Abhishek Banerjee Thursday said the party will dislodge the ''communal'' BJP from power in every state that it (TMC) ventures into.
-Banerjee, who was addressing a civic poll campaign meeting in north-central Kolkata, said TMC has bagged 24 per cent votes already in Tripura where it fought the November urban local bodies poll.
+TMC national general secretary Abhishek Banerjee on Thursday said the party will dislodge the ''communal'' BJP from power in every state where it (TMC) goes.

+Banerjee, who was addressing a civic poll campaign meeting in north-central Kolkata, said TMC has bagged 24 per cent votes in the November urban local bodies poll in Tripura securing the second position within three months of entering the north eastern state.

-Banerjee claimed that TMC will win the December 19 Kolkata Municipal Corporation poll going by the results of the April-May assembly polls and the bypolls.
+Banerjee claimed that TMC will win the December 19 Kolkata Municipal Corporation (KMC) poll going by the results of the April-May assembly poll and the bypoll in West Bengal..

 ''We will win with the spontaneous support of the people.
 We will win in fair elections.
 If anyone comes to intimidate you, give him a dressing down,'' he told the gathering after an over three km road show in the north- central part of the city.

+''Let there be central force in every booth during the KMC poll.
+We don't have any issue.
+TMC will romp home with people's love.
+If anyone resorts to strong arm tactics, if anyone from our party takes to unfair means to get more votes, confront him,'' the TMC leader said.

+He assured the people that if anyone in TMC resorts to unfair means to get more votes the person will be expelled in the next 24 hours. ''This is the ''nobo (new) Trinamool Congress,'' he said.

+Banerjee, who is considered the number two in TMC, alleged that BJP had prevented the opposition from campaigning for the urban local body in Tripura. ''We are not BJP.
+Has there been report of any single incident of preventing the opposition during the campaigning for KMC polls''?
 TMC MP Sudip Bandopadhyay and state minister Tapas Roy accompanied him.
 Thousands of slogan shouting TMC activists accompanied their flower bedecked truck.
-PTI SUS KK KK KK

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)